syncfusion-content/javascript-docs/js/api/ejSchedule.md

 #### Example

-To set the height of the Scheduler in percentage,
+To set the height of Schedule in percentage,

-> **Note: To set the percentage values for the Scheduler height, make sure that the parent element which holds the Scheduler div is defined with some specific height.
-If the Scheduler is not placed within any of the parent element, then make sure that the html and body tags are explicitly defined with some height values either in pixel or percentage.**
+> **Note: To set the percentage values for Schedule height, make sure that the parent element that holds the Scheduler div is defined with some specific height.
+When the Scheduler is not placed within any of the parent element, then make sure that the HTML and body tags are explicitly defined with some height values either in pixel or percentage.**

 {% highlight html %}